I Am Strong, but I Am Tired

 Sick of being sick

-Point is though: it is okay to be tired.
+The point is this: It is okay to be tired.
 It is okay to feel fed up.
 It is okay to have your doubts that everything will turn out alright.
 It is okay to be sick of being sick.
 It is okay to be tired from the emotional toll IBD can take.